CoffeeHubMC/Velope/README.md

 connected to the group's balancer determined server.

 In pinger settings section you can change:

 - Cache TTL - how long server information should be cached until it will be refreshed
 - Ping Interval - specifies the time interval servers are pinged to retrieve their info
 - Log Unavailable Cooldown - specifies the cooldown for logging unsuccessful pings

+You can specify whether Velope should grab online from:

+- `"fetchOnlineAlternativeEnabled": false` from ping (might include fake players)
+- `"fetchOnlineAlternativeEnabled": true` from Velocity API

 ### Balancer Strategies